-For upflow/horizontal installations: The return air ductwork may be connected to the left side, right side, or bottom.
+For Upflow/Horizontal installations: The return air ductwork may be connected to any or all of the following: left side return, right side return, or bottom return.
 NOTE: Do not use the back of the furnace for return air.
-Table 2 and 2a, in the front pages of these instructions, contains the airflow data for each furnace model.
+Table 2, in the front pages of these instructions, contains the airflow data for each furnace model.
 Where maximum airflow is 1800 CFM or more, two openings must be used for return air.